andrewgy8/dandelyon/README.md

 #### TBA
 Install with

-`pip install deprecator`
+`pip install dandelion`

 **A simple deprecation**

 ```
-from deprecator import deprecator
+from dandelion import dandelion

-@deprecator.warn(message='This is an old function.')
+@dandelion.blow(message='This is an old function.')
 def foo():
     print('Im old')
     return